Hybridization of the amplitude mode in a confined fermionic superfluid

-The results can be understood as follows: In the weakly interacting BCS regime, the well-defined resonance is located at nearly twice the pairing gap $\Delta$.
+In the weakly interacting BCS regime, the well-defined resonance is located at nearly twice the pairing gap $\Delta$.
 It agrees with the mean-field prediction of $\Delta = \sqrt{2 E_\mathrm{b} E_\mathrm{F}}$ (red dotted line), where the binding energy $E_\mathrm{b}$ is calculated in the 2D limit \cite{supmat}.
-This agreement breaks down towards the strongly interacting regime for $\eta < 1.9$, where the observed mode deviates from the onset of the pair breaking continuum and becomes an in-gap excitation.
-This is confirmed independently by measuring this onset (red points in Fig.\,\ref{fig2}\,a) using Bragg spectroscopy \cite{supmat,Veeravalli2008-hl,Hoinka2017-qp,Sobirey2021-xy,Biss2022-ra}.
-We note that trap modulation spectroscopy does not show any response for $\omega_m \approx 2\Delta/\hbar$ for $\eta<1.9$, suggesting that this probing scheme does not couple to pair breaking excitations.
-Finally, in the BEC regime, the order parameter corresponds to the total density and hence only supports spatial oscillations \cite{Pekker2015-lk}.
+This agreement breaks down towards the strongly interacting regime for $\eta < 1.9$, where the observed mode deviates from the onset of the pair-breaking continuum, measured independently via Bragg spectroscopy (red points in Fig.\,\ref{fig2}\,a) \cite{supmat,Veeravalli2008-hl,Hoinka2017-qp,Sobirey2021-xy,Biss2022-ra}, and instead becomes an in-gap excitation.
+Finally, in the BEC regime, the order parameter is directly related to the total density and hence only supports spatial oscillations along the vertical confinement \cite{Pekker2015-lk}.
 Here, the resonance corresponds to a breathing excitation of the condensate shifted downwards from $2\hbar \omega_z$ due to repulsive dimer-dimer interactions.

 To understand the continuous evolution and character of the resonance, we develop a theoretical model in which the dynamics of the order parameter $\Psi(z,t)$ are described by the equation of motion